 Creative Voluntary and Wellbeing Benefits Allow Employers to Stand Out

-More than two-thirds (69 percent) of employers offer resources to promote employee health or wellbeing.
+More than two-thirds of employers offer resources to promote employee health or wellbeing.
 However, employers are moving beyond traditional wellness benefits that focus solely on employees’ physical health, such as flu shots, tobacco cessation and biometric screenings.
-Rather, 20 percent (up 2 points from 2018) have come to understand the need for a comprehensive whole-health and wellbeing strategy to attract and retain talent in a tight labor market.
+Rather, 20 percent have come to understand the need for a comprehensive whole-health and wellbeing strategy to attract and retain talent in a tight labor market.

 In addition, the survey found between 31 percent and 40 percent of employers have revamped their total-rewards offering by enhancing supplemental and voluntary benefits, expanding leave policies, adding wellbeing initiatives and/or enriching retirement benefits as a way to appeal to their existing and prospective employees.
 The most-often covered supplemental health insurance electives in 2019 include autism treatment (64 percent), hearing aids (48 percent), bariatric surgery (47 percent) and infertility services or fertility treatment (46 percent).

 Creativity and flexibility on the part of the employer have gone a long way to align organizational goals with employees’ lifestyle needs.
-As a result, more than 1 in 4 employers allow telecommuting either full-time (26 percent) or part time (29 percent).
-Additionally, more than half (54 percent) of organizations offer flextime, the ability for employees to transfer hours from one day or work shift to another.
+As a result, more than 1 in 4 employers allow telecommuting either full-time or part time.
+Additionally, more than half of organizations offer flextime, the ability for employees to transfer hours from one day or work shift to another.